aragami-xd/proto-aek-wip/readme.md

 Credits to:
-- all snazgs memebers: phoenix (for board hunting & designing), wren (for everything alps and vints), harky (for pcb), josh (for pcb and the cursed contra), veebee (them for pcb and case designs), clickpig (for the name lmao), gok (for some design inputs), awwyaeh (for some design inputs), and pigu (for being good lad), along with many other good lads (including tragic and grump yes)
+- all snazgs memebers: phoenix (for board hunting & designing), harky & joshajohnson (for pcb), veebee (them for pcb and case designs), gok & awwyaeh (for some design inputs), pigu (for being good lad, please come back dude), clickpig (for the name lmao, and being good lad), along with many other good lads
 - ai03's keyboard atelier members: zlane (for some advise and tutorials), oreo (for aek project)
-- blacksimoan server members: bitten eite (for solenoid recoomendations), simoan (for the server), the recap team (for blacksimon.tv/recap), and the weeb-nsfw posters
+- blacksimoan server members: bitten eite (for solenoid recoomendations), simoan (for the server), the recap team (for blacksimon.tv/recap), and the weeb-nsfw posters, and the vints channel regulars

 Engravings (potentially):
 - theremingoatimpersonator.com
-- :peeposmiel: (slightly tilted)
+- :peeposmiel: (slightly tilted) for pigu
-- prototype_7frl 'halfpipe'
+- prototype 7frl 'halfpipe'
+- ara original artisanal design craft work studio tm r c sm

+Old pics of prev designs, see prev commits or the pics/old folder